Laceweb - The Bougainville Survivors of Trauma Association Inc.

 GLOBAL RELEVANCE

-Sadly, aspects of the human tragedy of Bougainville is replicated throughout the Earth.
-It may be that lessons learned in attempts to evolve a nurturing energy capable of healing over 150,000 people may have Global relevance.
+Sadly, aspects of the human tragedy of Bougainville are replicated throughout the Earth.
+It may be that lessons learned in possibilities for evolving nurturing energy capable of healing Bougainville people may have Global relevance.

 Other links: